 Offered: Fall, Spring.

-HAS 170 • Applied Nutrition 3 Credits
+AHS 170 • Applied Nutrition 3 Credits

 Effects of nutrition on health, human performance and reduction of chronic disease throughout the lifespan.
 Topics covered also include disordered eating, weight management, supplements, and societal and cultural issues related to nutrition.

-Offered: Fall, Interim, Spring.
+Offered: Fall, January, Spring.

-HAS 205QA • Self-expression through Dance 2 Credits
+AHS 205QA • Self-expression through Dance 2 Credits

 A wide variety of rhythmic movement and dance that enhance creative expression, fitness development, and understanding of, and appreciation for, a variety of dance forms.
 Students think and move creatively and develop rhythmic skills through participation in aerobic dance, square dance, ethnic dance, and ballroom dance.